Azure-Samples/azureiotlabs/automaticdeviceconfiguration/README.md

 In this lab you will learn how to

-* Automates repetitive and complex tasks of managing large device fleets
+* Automate repetitive and complex tasks of managing large device fleets

 * In this lab it is assumed that you already have an IoT Hub deployed